About this guide

 This introductory, face-to-face meeting with one of our legal experts is confidential and lasts around 45 minutes.
 It is a chance for us to answer any questions and concerns you have about how the law will apply to your situation.
 You’re under no obligation to go on to use our full services.

-We recommend this service if you are still unclear on your options after our Free First Advice.
+We recommend this service if you are still unclear on your options after our Free Initial Assessment.

 2. HOW MUCH DOES A DIVORCE COST?